linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/13 Binomial Option Pricing - Selected Topics.md

 Solving for  $p^*$  gives us equation (2), which is why we refer to  $p^*$  as the risk-neutral probability that the stock price will go up.
 It is the probability that the stock price would increase in a risk-neutral world.

 Not only would the risk-neutral probability, equation (2), be used in a risk-neutral world, but also all discounting would take place at the risk-free rate.
 Thus, the option pricing formula, equation (1), can be said to price options as if investors are risk-neutral.
-Ous, It is important to note that we are not assuming that investors are actually risk-neutral, and we are not assuming that risky assets are actually expected to earn the risk-free rate of return.
+Thus, it is important to note that we are not assuming that investors are actually risk-neutral, and we are not assuming that risky assets are actually expected to earn the risk-free rate of return.
 Rather, risk-neutral pricing is an interpretation of the formulas above.
 Those formulas in turn arise from finding the cost of the portfolio that replicates the option payoff.

 This interpretation of the option-pricing procedure has great practical importance; risk-neutral pricing can sometimes be used where other pricing methods are too difficult.
 Risk-neutral pricing is the basis for Monte Carlo valuation, in which asset prices are simulated under the assumption that assets earn the risk-free rate, and these simulated prices are used to value the option.